ancient-military-history

 Gallic and Spanish Heavy Troops

-Gaul and Spain provided a steady stream of heavy infantry and cavalry that formed the backbone of many auxiliary units.
+Gaul and Spain provided a steady stream of heavy infantry and cavalry that formed the backbone of many auxiliary units in the western empire.
 The Gauls had a long tradition of warrior culture, and their nobles often served as cavalry in the Roman army.
 The Spanish provinces contributed the cohortes Hispanorum, units that earned reputations for toughness and reliability.
 Spanish cavalry, mounted on the hardy horses of the Iberian peninsula, excelled at reconnaissance and pursuit operations.

-The Gallic auxiliary infantry carried large shields and long slashing swords, fighting in a style that Roman commanders found effective when used in support of legionary heavy infantry.
+Gallic auxiliary infantry carried large shields and long slashing swords (spathae), fighting in a style that Roman commanders found effective when used in support of legionary heavy infantry.
 These troops often formed the second line of battle, providing depth and weight to the Roman battle formation while the legions delivered the decisive attack.
+The combination of Gallic aggression and Roman discipline proved devastating against many opponents.

 Thracian and Illyrian Light Forces